-An international authority in organizational leadership, Bill joined the Center for Creative Leadership (CCL®) in January 2008 in the newly created role of Organizational Practice Leader.
+An international authority in organizational leadership, Bill joined the CCL in 2008 in the newly created role of Organizational Practice Leader.
 He leads CCL’s efforts to help clients develop the larger organizational leadership systems that increase their overall performance and enable their individual leaders to thrive.

 As a thought leader in the field of organization development, he has published 21 books and numerous articles, including The Board’s New Roles in Succession Planning, How to Make Sure Your Next CEO is a Winner, Choosing the Best Next CEO, Designing Effective Organizations, Creating Strategic Change, Research in Organization Change and Development, and Relationships that Enable Enterprise Change.